After many years of trying and failing to make the move to Japan, we finally managed it in October 2022!!

 To top it all off, the embassy had changed its system to make an online booking before going to the embassy.
 The appointments were taken up so quickly.
 If it hadn’t been for Jonny trying to stay up till after midnight, (when new appointments were released) I’m not sure I would have been able to get an appointment to make my visa.

 Anyway….
-Here are the most important 3 things you need to know if you decide to move to Japan:
+I’m waffling on.
+Let’s get into the 3 most important things you need to know if you decide to move to Japan!

 1. Residence Card

 When you fill in your Visa application form, the picture you attach to it will be the one on the card that you will be carrying around.
 So, make sure it’s a good one!